Rethinking the Text-Vision Reasoning Imbalance in MLLMs through the Lens of Training Recipes: Mitigating Modality Gap

 The forward KL encourages the model’s response distribution under partial-text inputs to \emph{cover} the high-confidence region of its own distribution under full-text inputs.
 In practice, this KL loss is computed for all rollouts (without DAPO roll out batch group filtering) and added to the RL objective with weight $\alpha=0.01$, providing a dense learning signal and helping maintain the overall training loss optimization process stable.
 After the contrastive KL loss has stabilized, the model is further fine-tuned on $\mathcal{D}_2$ to enhance its visual reasoning ability.

 \paragraph{Result.}We compare three training strategies in Table~\ref{tab:kl_loss_results_combined}: \ding{172} Plain RL on $\mathcal D_1$, \ding{173} with KL, i.e., adding the contrastive KL loss, and \ding{174} with\ KL + Curriculum, where the KL-trained model is subsequently fine-tuned on $\mathcal D_2$.
 From the in-distribution results on PGPS9K, both KL and KL + Curriculum consistently outperform the plain baseline, confirming that the KL term effectively transfers reasoning ability and stabilizes the optimization process.
 However, on the out-of-distribution dataset MathVerse, the improvements are less consistent, likely due to annotation and representation mismatches between the datasets.
 Specifically, PGPS9K provides explicit geometric cues, whereas MathVerse often omits such markings, weakening cross-domain transfer.
 We analyze this mismatch further in Appendix~\ref{appendix:annotation-difference}.
 Overall, the KL loss enhances general reasoning ability, while the subsequent curriculum fine-tuning slightly degrades out-of-distribution performance, reflecting the impact of differing annotation styles across datasets.
+Please refer to Appendix~\ref{appendix:baseline_comparison} for more comparisons with baseline methods and Appendix~\ref{appendix:ablation_study} for additional ablation studies.